Applying for a QCBS working group

 - Context and problematic, rationale, and general and specific objectives of the working group (maximum 4 pages)

 - Relevant literature review, and overview of the proposed scientific collaboration (maximum 2 pages).

-The CV for each member of the team, including those not QCBS members, should be included with the working group application (maximum of 3 pages per CV).
+The CV of each member of the team who is not a QCBS member should be included with the working group application (maximum of 3 pages per CV).

 d) Estimated budget (maximum 1 page)